 Environmental injustice is just another form of systemic racism.
 In addition to causing harm to individuals, it puts the needs of big and powerful corporations or governments before the needs of minority communities.
 Environmental injustice issues such as exposure to toxic chemicals or high levels of pollution can cause serious illnesses and even premature deaths among those living in the affected minority communities.
 Children’s health is also at risk.

 Environmental injustice, just like any other deferential treatment, is unacceptable.
-However, it is not easy to stand up against companies or government agencies.
+However, it is not easy to stand up against companies or government agencies or even understand who is liable.
 Contact us today and tell us about your concerns.
 We can offer you a free evaluation of your potential environmental injustice claim.

-Call Ben Crump Law, PLLC now and speak to one of our team members to find out if we can help you pursue justice and compensation: (800) 959-1444.
+Call Ben Crump Law, PLLC now and speak to one of our team members to find out if we can help you pursue justice and compensation for your environmental justice concerns.